30-Day Countdown: How to Get a Flat Belly

 Experiment With Varied Cardio

-With the weather getting warmer it’s the perfect time to go for a walk or run, but remember to vary your speeds.
+With the weather getting warmer it's the perfect time to go for a walk or run, but remember to vary your speeds.
 Why, you ask?
 Research has shown it will help you shrink your belly.
-In a Danish study reported by the American Diabetes Association, two groups of people with type 2 diabetes were put on a walking program.
-One group walked at a steady speed, while the other group varied their walking speed.
-After four months, the interval-training group lost eight more pounds than the steady walkers.
-Even better, the walkers who changed up their speeds lost visceral belly fat and improved their blood sugar control.
+In an Ohio State University study reported by Biology Letters, walking at varying speeds—as opposed to a steady speed—can burn up to 20 percent more calories.

 Stay Away From Stress